-Foundation revenue is received from the James and Diana Ramsay Foundation and the Thora & Frank Pearce Opera Foundation, and relates to expenditure incurred for specific agreed program deliverables.
+Foundation revenue is received from the James and Diana Ramsay Foundation and relates to expenditure incurred for specific agreed program deliverables.
 The revenue is recognised as income over the periods necessary to match the foundation revenue to the costs for which they are compensating.